Jinah9993/minecraft/README.md

 1. IAM Role setup for ec2
 2. installed ssm agent... had some issue installing it tho
 3. now ec2 appears in System Manager -> fleet manager

+12/3/25:
+set up auto backup for minecraft world file - everyday 4 am (pst)

+12/6/25:
+world file didn't save to ec2. so i made new schedule. need to see if it works tomorrow

+12/7/25:
+didn't generate backup file. so debugging starts. before that, i changed payload format. created /home/ubuntu/minecraft_backup.sh and wrote codes inside. so i can just run it simply. found reason: ssm agent works when ec2 is running. but my ec2 stops at 2 am and starts at 10am. and i scheduled backup at 4am. that's why it didnt work. i was able to find this error in cloudtrail. i looked for sendcommand and clicked on it. it said invalidstate or something similiar.

+12/9/25:
+now that i figured it out and fixed it by moving backup schedule to 1am, i set up auto delete for s3 files. created touch lifecycle.json .. opened it and set auto delete rule for 1 week old files

+12/10/25:
+looking at docker.. downloaded docker and ran some simple docker commands.